Optum/graph2gnn/documentation/docs/examples/node-level.md

 ```

 ## Write a subclass for Tiger2GNN
 At this point, you should have a the Cora citation graph loaded to your TG instance.
-Now we'll begin to walk through the python code in [node-classification] to get the data and train a 2-hop GCN.
+Now we'll begin to walk through the python code in [node-classification.ipynb] to get the data and train a 2-hop GCN.
 Feel free to write to write your own code and use the docs and example code as a guide.

 The first cell initializes Cora2GNN, which is subclassed from Tiger2GNN.
 Subclassing is a convenient way to organize all the code around gathering data from the graph and making it ready for training.